ayesharustgi-delphix/mongo-plugin/docs/docs/Provisioning.md

 # Provisioning

-This topic describes the basic concepts involved with provisioning VDBs from DB2.
+This topic describes the basic concepts involved with provisioning VDBs for Mongo.

 A dSource is a virtualized representation of a physical or logical source database.
-As a virtual representation, it cannot be accessed or manipulated using database tools.
-Instead, you must create a virtual database (VDB) from a dSource snapshot.
+You must create a virtual database (VDB) from a dSource snapshot.
 A VDB is an independent, writable copy of a dSource snapshot.
 You can also create VDBs from other VDBs.
 Once you have provisioned a VDB to a target environment, you can also implement snapshot and retention policies for the VDB, which will determine how frequently Delphix Engine will take a database snapshot and how long the snapshots will be retained for recovery and provisioning purposes.

 Snapshots accumulate over time.
 To view a snapshot: